Florida Southern Railway: Charlotte Harbor Division

 The Charlotte Harbor Division began at the south end of the South Florida Railroad's Pemberton Ferry Branch in Bartow.
 From Bartow, it continued south roughly paralleling the Peace River through Fort Meade, Wauchula, and Arcadia before coming to an end at Punta Gorda along Charlotte Harbor.
-The terminus was initially located at the end of a long pier into Charlotte Harbor known as Long Dock just west of downtown Punta Gorda where connections to steamships could be made.
+The line originally ran though Punta Gorda and terminated on the west side of town.
+At the terminus, a 4,200-foot dock known as Long Dock was built in Charlotte Harbor which would allow for connections to steamships.
+The Long Dock extended into Charlotte Harbor near present-day Jamaica Way in Punta Gorda Isles.
+A passenger depot was also built in the middle of town within the turning wye.

+After a disagreement between Henry Plant and Punta Gorda founder Isaac Trabue, tracks to the Long Dock were removed.
+By 1897, Plant built a new dock at the end of King Street.
+A new passenger depot was also built along King Street across from Plant’s Hotel Punta Gorda.

 One of the Atlantic Coast Line's first orders of business regarding the Plant System after acquiring it was extending the Florida Southern's Charlotte Harbor Division south to Fort Myers.
 Despite owning a hotel there, Plant had been reluctant to have the line continue to Fort Myers (which had already been established as a city when the line was built unlike Punta Gorda) under his ownership as Charlotte Harbor was his ultimate goal.
 However, the Atlantic Coast Line saw greater opportunity.
-The Atlantic Coast Line would complete the extension to Fort Myers in 1904, and would designate the line as the Lakeland–Fort Myers Line (X Line).
-The company further extendeded the line to Naples and Collier City (on Marco Island) during the Florida land boom of the 1920s.
+The Atlantic Coast Line would complete the extension to Fort Myers in 1904, and would designate the line as the Lakeland—Fort Myers Line.
+The company further extended the line to Naples and Collier City (on Marco Island) during the Florida land boom of the 1920s.
 The Atlantic Coast Line's Gulf Coast Special and West Coast Champion were notable passenger services to operate on the line from Bartow to Naples.

 In 1984, the line was abandoned Between Bowling Green and Arcadia.
 Remaining track south of Arcadia is still connected to CSX's network via the former Charlotte Harbor and Northern Railway.